Jimster710/DndCampaign1/content/Characters/NPCs/The Oaf.md

 The Oaf was told telepathically by a pseudodragon that [[Renna the Elven Dragonslayer]] must be saved.
 The Oaf was present with the Druidess and a hooded figure during the party's shared abduction.

 It seems as though, through [[Myastan Balasar|Balasar's]] confrontation with the [[Druidess Goblin]] in the crystal ball, that the Oaf's death was important to the Druidess.
-The Oaf survived the battle of [[content/Locations/Kingdom of Breitek/Dungeons, Caves, and Dangers/Muldri's Rest|Muldri's Rest]].
+The Oaf survived the battle of [[Muldri's Rest]].
 He is particularly fond of Bobbert.

 ![[Designer (2).jpeg|400]]